jarecoo/practice/notes.md

     - “Meditation helps us let go.
 Not only of the expectations that we place on ourselves, but also of those placed upon us by others.
 There’s a palpable relief in letting go of it all.
 So whether it’s real or imagined, I think very often in life we have a sense that there are certain expectations placed upon us.
 It doesn’t matter whether they’re real or imagined, the feeling is the same.
 And those feelings tend to weigh us down.
 It means we’re always trying to meet the standards or meet the ideas of other people, rather than having the freedom and the space of mind to be ourselves, to be comfortable with being ourselves.
 Whether that idea is coming from outside or they are our own expectations, if we can find a way of putting those down, instead being comfortable, at ease with ourselves as we are, then we start to find a happier, more contented mind.” -Headspace, Everyday Headspace, “Expectations,” Wednesday Oct 10, 2018
     - “Someone told me the other day that he felt bad for single people because they are lonely all the time i told him that's not true l'm single and i don't feel lonely i take myself out to eat i buy myself clothes i have great times by myself once you know how to take care of yourself company becomes an option and not a necessity” - Keanu Reeves
     - “How long are you going to wait before you demand the best for yourself and in no instance bypass the discriminations of reason?
 You have been given the principles that you ought to endorse, and you have endorsed them.
 What kind of teacher, then, are you still waiting for in order to refer your self-improvement to him?
 You are no longer a boy, but a full-grown man.
 If you are careless and lazy now and keep putting things off and always deferring the day after which you will attend to yourself, you will not notice that you are making no progress, but you will live and die as someone quite ordinary.
 From now on, then, resolve to live as a grown-up who is making progress, and make whatever you think best a law that you never set aside.
 And whenever you encounter anything that is difficult or pleasurable, or highly or lowly regarded, remember that the contest is now: you are at the Olympic Games, you cannot wait any longer, and that your progress is wrecked or preserved by a single day and a single event” -Epictetus
+    - “Take care of yourself like you were someone you cared for” -Jordan Peterson
 - Romanic Love and Empathy for Others
     - “I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross
     - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK